cchristensn/386blog/_posts/2024-02-22-regex-post.md

 > Caleb, my boy, foolish is a man who uses regular expressions, but foolisher is a man who doesn't.

 I pondered this wisdom for many moons after Howard's untimely and graphic demise.
 After struggleing with her words, I grew to know the truth of the world at large.
+And so today I will teach you all how to use regex.

 ### What is Regex?